 Georgian College supports research that enhances curriculum development and renewal, creates learning for our staff and students, and may generate revenue/resources for the college.
 The Georgian College Research Ethics Board (REB) serves to approve proposed or ongoing research involving human subjects that is conducted within or by members of Georgian College.

 The minimum number of credits (or length of time) that must be taken through courses under the direct supervision of faculty of the credential-issuing college.
 The courses must be different than those already taken for credit toward previous certification.
-Georgian’s residency requirements can be found in the academic policies.
+Georgian’s residency requirements can be found in the Academic Regulations.

 A component of the course outline defining how the course will be delivered (online, in class, video-conference, etc.).